explodinglabs/explodinglabs.github.io/_json-rpc/httpserver.markdown

 ![python](/assets/python.png)
 </div>

-How to start a HTTP server to handle JSON-RPC requests.
+We'll build an HTTP server in Python to handle JSON-RPC requests on port 5000.
 We'll use Python's built-in http.server module, so we won't need any other web framework.
+It should respond to "ping" with "pong".

 * TOC
 {:toc}